aayvazyan-tgm/osiris/README.md

 Intellij
 --------

-Follow the 3 setup steps.
+- Finish The Project Setup Steps

-Import project -> Select the project destination.
+- Import project -> Select the project destination.
 Make sure "foo\osiris\build.gradle" is selected, and not "foo\osiris\gradle"

 You are done!